JillyCS15/sock-validator/README.md

     > git clone https://github.com/JillyCS15/sock-validator.git
     ```

-2. Go to the Google Colab and sign up with your Google account.
-3. Upload the Notebook file and just run it.
+2. Open the ```SoCK-Library.ipynb``` file.
+    - If you would run it locally, you may change the file location so it fits the environment
+    - If you would run it on Google Colab, prepare a Google account and upload the file on it.

 # Demonstration